 Processing for research purposes

+The EPDP suggests that potential SSAD safeguards could include requiring the requester to represent that it has a lawful basis for making the request and that it can "provide its lawful basis".
+However, where data will be released pursuant to art.6(1)(f), then it would be more helpful for the requester to confirm its interest in receiving the personal data.

 Necessity

-· With regard to necessity, B&B advises the proposed processing (disclosure) must be “necessary” for this interest.
+With regard to necessity, B&B advises the proposed processing (disclosure) must be “necessary” for this interest.

-o The CEJU Oesterreichischer Rundfunk case defines this as: “…the adjective ‘necessary’…implies that a ‘pressing social need’ is involved and that the measure employed is ‘proportionate to the legitimate aim pursued’.”
+The CEJU Oesterreichischer Rundfunk case defines this as: “…the adjective ‘necessary’…implies that a ‘pressing social need’ is involved and that the measure employed is ‘proportionate to the legitimate aim pursued’.”

 A UK Court of appeals likewise suggests that necessary means “more than desirable but less than indispensable or absolutely necessary.”

 B&B suggests that a relevant factor to consider for necessity could be whether a requester has tried to make contact with the individual in any other ways (although this may be inappropriate in the case of law enforcement requests).

-· B&B says the SSAD proposes to ask requesters to confirm they are requesting only data that is necessary for their purpose.
+B&B notes that the SSAD proposes to ask requesters to confirm they are requesting only data that is necessary for their purpose.

-Assessing the impact on the individual
+2. Assessing the impact on the individual